selivan/selivan.github.io/cv/index.md

 *I am not looking for a new job now.*

 I like to create reliable well-automated systems, that require minimal manual maintenance.
-I prefer Linux technology stack, but know Windows as well.
+I prefer Linux technology stack, but I can wotk with Windows as well.
 I am passionate about Open Source.

 # Contacts
 <span class="icon">{% include point-on-map.svg %}</span>Voronezh, Russia.
 Relocation is possible.